OpanoDev/SolidVault/README.md

 # SolidVault

-Simple, secure blockchain password and data management for individuals and teams.
+Simple, secure password and data management for individuals and teams.